 NCPD has not yet submitted evidence of implementation for recommendation 61.1.
-The assessment team will continue to work with NCPD to assess progress on this recommendation.

 Recommendation 61.2: NCPD should work with adjacent jurisdictions to conduct an annual tabletop exercise to train for a coordinated agency response to unusual occurrences and public safety emergencies.